-At the top of the home page and sites page is a blue button to + Propose site.
-Clicking this button will open the KBA Assessment Section which has five tabs that can be selected at the top of the page: 1.
-About; 2.
-Site details; 3.
-Assessment; 4.
-Threats and Actions; and 5; KBA Criteria (Figure C.6).
+At the top of the home page and sites page is a blue button to + Add new site.
+Clicking this button will open the KBA Assessment Section which has six tabs that can be selected at the top of the page: 1.
+Site details; 2.
+Map; 3.
+About; 4.
+Assessment; 5.
+Threats and Actions; and 6; Criteria met (Figure C.6).
+The proposal opens at the about page though because it makes sense to start here to describe what the proposal aims to achieve before completing all the details on the other pages.
 Data entered in any field are automatically saved so that there is no need to consciously save the work as you progress.
 Mandatory fields (see Annex B) are indicated as such and recommended fields as 'Optional' in these pages.
+Some fields are pre-populated and cannot be edited, particularly species data from the IUCN Red List once a species is selected as a trigger species.